Watched a pretty amazing show this weekend, called Virgin Diaries, about the lives of adult and middle-aged virgins.

 Because his inability to get one or any lady isn’t just some thing that “just hasn’t happened yet” as some might say; that the right one “just hasn’t come along”.

 As if he plum forgot.
-As if he could if he wanted to.
+As if he could if he wanted to, but just hasn’t.
 As if he’d have done it by now if it weren’t for so much else happening in his life.

 It’s something that straight up won’t happen – because of who he is, and who he’s become.